TOO MANY PRODUCTS, TOO MUCH PRESSURE - Janet Delaney

 21 × 26 cm

-In 1980, as she began her Master's degree in photography in San Francisco and began to take a keen interest in documenting work, Janet Delaney worked for a week with her soon-to-retire father.
-The days were long and exhausting, but there is, in the incessant driving, carrying and chattering, a restless, pulsating energy that flows from Delaney's photographs.
-By imagining beauty salons from a critical distance (she did, after all, grow up at a time when restricted gender roles and capitalist consumer culture were being questioned), using frontal, wide and often violent shots, Janet Delaney has created a witty documentation of a day in the life of a salesperson.
-Despite the photo-novella's humor, Janet Delaney shows her father's work in a new light.
-All the difficulties, all the missed dinners and Saturday meetings became a testimony to his efforts to provide his children with what he himself had not received.
-History, finally, became a testimony to his love.
-Yes, you have to love it-because it's a true labor of love.
+In 1980, as she was beginning her master’s degree in photography in San Francisco and developing a keen interest in work documentation, Janet Delaney spent a week working with her father, who was about to retire.
+The days were long and exhausting, but there is, in the constant driving, carrying, and chatting, a restless, pulsating energy that flows through Delaney’s photographs.
+By viewing beauty salons with a critical eye (she, after all, grew up in an era that questioned restrictive gender roles and capitalist consumer culture), and by using wide, frontal, and often jarring shots, Janet Delaney has created a witty documentation of a day in the life of a salesman.
+Despite the humor of the photo-novella, Janet Delaney sheds new light on her father’s work.
+All the hardships, all the missed dinners and Saturday meetings became a testament to his efforts to provide his children with what he himself had not received.
+The story, ultimately, has become a testament to his love.
+Yes, you have to love him—because it is a true labor of love.

 Signed